Hi,

 Change to the other side.

-A few more moments here.
+Just a few more moments here.

-Move the cushions back into their place,
+Cushions back into their place.

-Because we're going to come into reclined butterfly.
+Or actually keep them by our sides because we're going to come into reclined butterfly.

-And where we are in a reclined position,
+Where we are in a reclined position,

-We may want to prop ourselves up again using the bolster or that couch cushion and a throw cushion on top of the bolster so that it gives us a bit of an angle to be resting.
+On top of the bolster so that it gives us a bit of an angle to be resting and so keeping those cushions nearby let's just Get.

-The hips,
+The hips.

-And the knees,
+And the knees.

 On both sides actually.

-You might want to do Shavasana arms here and open up the arms with the palms facing to the sky,
+Open up the arms with the palms facing to the sky.

 Or you can put your arms in the position that's most comfortable for you.

-The movement of the breath,
+The movement of the breath.

-A sensation or something like a sound as we stay here for a few moments.
+As we stay here for a few moments.

-Also feeling free to adjust the legs by sliding your feet either up or down,
+Also feeling free to adjust the leg.

 Finding where that opening,

-That rotation of the hips is comfortable for you,
+That rotation of the hips is comfortable for you.

 And giving yourself permission to move as you stay here.